-Every day on this ride have, so far, been totally different form the ones before.
-While today’s weather was outstanding, the road were flat and straight, miles and miles of flat, straight road.
+Every day on this ride has, so far, been totally different from the ones before.
+While today’s weather was outstanding, the roads were flat and straight, miles and miles of flat, straight road.

 I started the day at the campground in Blue Earth as most mornings go, organizing, packing, and such but today I included a nice, long hot shower.
 These are free with the camp fee ($35) and it was wonderful.
 I should mention that there is also free firewood and good, free wi-fi.